chrisKoeh/py-system-tests/README.md

     {"host":"github.com", "redundant_param":4}
 ])
 ```
-So in the above case 4 (sub) tests will be run for `HttpGetTestCase`, which will also be shown as 4 testcase results in the report.
+So in the above case 4 (sub) tests will be run for `HttpGetTestCase`, which results in 4 testcase entries in the report html.
 The datatype of the list elements can be either of type `dict` like above or also primitive data types.
 It is recommended to have the same data type / data structure for all list elements of one testcase, though.
 The `test_params` can be accessed from the testcase `execute` using `self.test_params` like shown in `examples/HttpGetTestCase.py`:
 ```
 class HttpGetTestCase(sst.TestCase):
     def execute(self):